EdwinKaburu/WW1-Visualization/README.md

 The World War One Visualization was to find out where along with the total number of battles that occurred in a given country or region on a certain year.
 It is, therefore, the scope of this visualization to give a scale upon the capacity the war had around the world

 ### Visualization Data
-The data used for the visual is located in the [WorldWarOneCleaned.csv](https://github.com/EdwinKaburu/WW1-Visualization/blob/master/WorldWarOneCleaned.csv)file, it is ordered as followed below:
+The data used for the visual is located in the[WorldWarOneCleaned.csv](https://github.com/EdwinKaburu/WW1-Visualization/blob/master/WorldWarOneCleaned.csv) file, it is ordered as followed below:

 | Engagment | Year | Location | Country | Latitude | Longitude |
 | ------------- | ------------- | ------------- | ------------- | ------------- | ------------- |